desantir/DMXStudio/README.txt

 DMXStudio DMX Controller

+Go to the doctors and asking for pain medicine and say you have a jones town but wont get even medicine for them now?

 Target environment:

 - Windows 7 or Vista (only tested 32 bit on either platform)

 Build Environment: